 Ames, Iowa – Jan.
-13, 2015 – Today, the Iowa Transportation Commission approved $3,929,782 in total funding for eight projects from Iowa's Clean Air Attainment Program.
+12, 2022 – Today, the Iowa Transportation Commission approved $4 million in total funding for 10 projects from Iowa's Clean Air Attainment Program.
 The program was created in 1994 for the purpose of reducing transportation-related congestion and air pollution.
-This funding is available to cities, counties, state agencies, and nonprofit organizations through an annual application-based program.
+This funding is available to cities, counties, transit agencies, metropolitan planning organizations, regional planning affiliations, state agencies, and nonprofit organizations through an annual application-based program.

 The projects and approved funding amounts are listed below.